Use Case Demo: Fields Quality (CIM and non-CIM)

 • This leverages different scalable Splunk techniques and TrackMe components to perform this task.

-• Fields quality assessment is a crucial aspect of Splunk monitoring, as it helps ensure that the data is accurate and consistent, ready to serve use cases.
+• Fields quality assessment is a crucial aspect of Splunk monitoring, as it helps ensure that the data is accurate and consistent and ready to serve use cases.

 • These concepts are applicable to both Splunk Common Information Model (CIM) and non-CIM data.

-• This work was made possible thanks to the support and deep collaboration of a major fellow TrackMe customer, thank you!
+• This work was made possible through the support and deep collaboration of several major fellow TrackMe customers.
+Thank you!

 High level workflow and diagram